scdev0/euler/README.txt

 These are my solutions to Project Euler problems.
+On a break for now.